-The replacement of an annuity or life insurance policy; i.e. the exchange of existing policies for new ones purchased from different companies without tax consequences, is called a Section 1035 Exchange.
+The replacement of an annuity or life insurance policy; i.e. the exchange of an existing policy for a new one purchased from an insurance company without tax consequences, is called a Section 1035 Exchange.
 To retain the tax advantages of such an exchange, it must meet the requirements of Section 1035 of the Internal Revenue Code for the transaction to be tax-free.
 A 1035 Exchange allows the contract owner to exchange outdated contracts for more current and efficient contracts, while preserving the original policy's tax basis and deferring recognition of gain for federal income tax purposes.

-To avoid current income taxation on the gain in the "old" contract.
+How to avoid income tax on any gains in the "old" contract.

 To preserve the adjusted basis of the "old" policy.

 Preserving the adjusted basis is preferable in situations in which the "old" contract currently has a "loss" because its adjusted basis is more than its current cash value.
 The adjusted basis is essentially the total gross premiums paid less any dividends or partial surrenders received.
 This basis carryover is important when the owner has a high cost basis in the "old" contract.

 For example, Jane Smith has a Whole Life policy she purchased 15 years ago.
 She paid $1,000 annual premium for the last 15 years and has received $5,000 in policy dividends.
 The policy currently has $6,000 in cash value.
 Jane's cost basis is $10,000 (15 x $1,000 less $5,000 dividends.)
 If Jane did not exchange the "old" policy for the "new" one, but rather surrendered it and purchased the "new" policy with the $6,000 surrender value, she would only have a $6,000 basis in the "new" policy.
 If, however, she exchanges the "old" policy, she will preserve the $10,000 cost basis.

 Requirements & Guidelines